IanFletcher1Spatial/strigo-lab-exercises/6-write-data/exercise.md

 #### 3\.
 Inspect the Output
 Once it has been confirmed that the "Translation was SUCCESSFUL" it is a good idea to confirm the output by either opening the output file in that format's native software or using Visual Preview within FME.

-To view the final output data from this tutorial series, click on the Addresses writer feature type to show the popup menu.
-On the popup menu, click on the View Written Data button.\
+To view the final output data from this tutorial series, click on the **Addresses** writer feature type to show the popup menu.
+On the popup menu, click on the **View Written Data button**.\
 ![ViewWrittenData.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7r&feoid=00N30000006n8wU&refid=0EM4Q0000028baV)

 This will open the data in the Visual Preview Window.\